 They’re simply aren’t taking responsibility for creating the kind of life they want.

-When you take charge of his life and make a conscious decision to face you fears, not settle for mediocrity and make your own rules, you finds ways to create an interesting, productive, and passionate life.
+When you take charge of his life and make a conscious decision to face your fears, not settle for mediocrity and make your own rules, you find ways to create an interesting, productive, and passionate life.

 3. Identifying self-sabotaging behaviors